Bidohub/bido-hackathon-workshop/l2-p2p-marketplace/README.md

 * **Order Placement and Execution**: Users can place buy orders through a simple interface on Bevm, with the system automatically handling all transactions and transfers related to BTC assets.
 * **Decentralized Control and Security Measures**: Control mechanisms implemented through the smart contract ensure the security and transparency of transactions, preventing unauthorized actions.

-## Integrated Cross-Chain Bridge Features

-### Operations Using the Cross-Chain Bridge
-Utilizing the decentralized cross-chain bridge, `l2MarketPlace` can perform the following key functions:

-#### `initiateCrossChainBuy`
-- When a user initiates a buy order for BTC on Bevm, the contract uses the cross-chain bridge to lock the corresponding BTC on the Bitcoin network.
-- This feature ensures users can directly control BTC assets from Bevm, enhancing convenience and speed.

-#### `finalizeCrossChainSell`
-- When an order is executed on Bevm, the contract triggers the release of the corresponding BTC to the seller's specified address on the Bitcoin network via the cross-chain bridge.
-- This process automates the transfer of BTC from L2 to L1, ensuring the security of funds and transparency of transactions.

 ## Smart Contract Functions